WINTER HAS ITS CHARMS

 Winter had its charms for passersby on Bowne Street during the Winter of snow.

 During the late 18th and well into the 19th centuries, Flushing was a site of several famous nurseries.
 These nurseries included the Prince and Bloodgood nurseries as well as the Parsons nursery.
-Samuel Bowne Parsons traveled the world in search of unusual plant material to provide stock for his Flushing nursery.
+Samuel Bowne Parsons, Sr. traveled the world in search of unusual plant material to provide stock for his Flushing nursery.
 Some of his best known and most celebrated species, besides the maple, include the Weeping Beech, the rhododendron, and the Valencia orange.
 Many of these horticultural treasures, which are now common in American gardens, originated in Asian countries.
-Parsons passports and materials relating to his travels are in the archives of the Bowne House Historical Society.
+Parsons passports and materials relating to his commencement and operation of the nursery and travels are in the archives of the Bowne House Historical Society.

 The Bowne House Historical Society has sponsored a program and exhibit in the past on the Parsons Nursery’s contributions to horticulture.